Hannesimo/auto-flipper/README.md

 -   1 core of your CPU
 -   Stable ping, preferably under 200ms - it measures your ping and sends actions ahead of time to arrive as close on time as possible
 -   Some paid plan from sky.coflnet.com

+## Webhook

+You can add a Webhook URL into your config.toml to get different notifications (init, selling, purchasing, relisting).
+Just add the line `WEBHOOK_URL = "YOUR_URL"` into your config.
+Make sure to place it above the sessions part (will be created automatically on your first start).

 ## Logging